Prosecutor: Suspected Texas gunman tried to escape to Mexico

 The slayings Friday sent shudders through a nation already dealing with a wave of shootings that have put the U.S. on a torrid pace for mass killings this year.

-Outside the Conroe-area home where the pair were taken into custody, yellow police tape could be seen in both the front and back, although the officers were gone.
+Outside the Conroe-area home, yellow police tape could be seen Wednesday in both the front and back, although the officers were gone.
 Neighbor Angel Lozano recalled looking up from unloading tools from his truck Tuesday night to see unmarked law enforcement vehicles streaming onto his normally quiet street.

 “A bunch of people got out with guns and they went straight to the house and surrounded the area,” Lozano, 39, said Wednesday, estimating that at least 50 officers surrounded the home two doors down from his.
 “It was a really fast job they did.
 They got him without people getting hurt or another shooting.”